biaslab/L4DC-2020/README.md

 ## Proof of concept for online hybrid message passing inference for AR-HGF.
-To run the experiments from AR-HGF.ipynb you need to install the following dependencies:
+To run the experiments from AR-HGF.ipynb you need to install the following packages:
 - ForneyLab.jl
 - PolynomialRoots.jl
 - Distributions.jl